Okm165/zkp_systems_workshops/5_plonk_and_hyperplonk/README.md

 ## **Part 1: The Plonkish Arithmetization Paradigm**

-While Chapter 4 focused on the AIR framework, characterized by uniform transition constraints well-suited for state-machine-like computations, Plonk introduces a more flexible model designed for general arithmetic circuits.
+While Chapter 4 focused on the AIR framework, characterized by uniform transition constraints well-suited for state-machine-like computations, Plonk introduces a flexible model designed for general arithmetic circuits.
 It provides a structured approach to arithmetization that has become the foundation for a vast ecosystem of ZKP systems.

 ### **1.1 The Universal Gate Constraint**